suhas-sunder/typing-test-app/README.md

-# Typing Test Web Application
+# Free Typing Camp - A Full-Stack Typing Test Web Application

-This is a full-stack application that is currently live (freetypingcamp.com) and hosted on Digital Ocean.
+This is a full-stack application that is [currently live](freetypingcamp.com) and hosted on Digital Ocean.
 It is built using Tailwind CSS, React, Node.js, Express, and PostgreSQL.

 Home Page